DallanQ/brass_birmingham_1/Manual.md

 3. Consume 1 iron for each tile removed (see "Consuming Iron").

-#### Potteries and the Lightbulb Icon
+#### Potteries and the Lightbulb Icon (page 11)

-Pottery tiles that show a lightbulb icon may not be developed.
+Pottery tiles that show a crossed out lightbulb icon may not be developed.
 These tiles may only be removed from your Player Mat through use of the Build action.
 They must be removed before you can access the higher-level Pottery tiles.

-### Network Action
+### Network Action (page 11)

 Performing the Network action allows you to place Link tiles, which expand your network and gain you access to new locations.

-#### To perform the Network action:
+#### To perform the Network action: (page 11)

 1. Discard any card from your Hand, and place it face up onto your Discard Pile.
 Exception: Wild cards are placed back onto their Card Draw Area.